Online Payments

 4. Get Paid More and Faster

 Electronic payment solutions also make it possible for lawyers to easily see whether a client has paid their bill, and to send automated or manual reminders.
-Finally, electronic payments eliminate the risk of invoices or checks getting lost in the mail.
+Finally, e-payments eliminate the risk of invoices or checks getting lost in the mail.
 This all means you’ll leave much less money on the table.

 5. Optimize Law Firm Workflows